Home Compare ENR.DE vs WRT1V.HE

 Siemens Energy vs Wärtsilä Oyj Abp: Which Stock Looks Stronger in 2026?

-Wärtsilä Oyj Abp holds the cleaner structural position, with growth as the main driver and valuation adding further support.
-Siemens Energy still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Wärtsilä Oyj Abp carrying a narrow edge on valuation.
+Siemens Energy still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON